 When the bank loaned out your $9, they increased the amount of money in the economy by $9.
 9 of your 10 dollars are now being used twice.
 All of a sudden, $10 is $19.

 This debt that is being incurred by borrowers must be paid back – with interest.
 In this sense, debt is willing capital into being in order to pay off both interest and opportunity costs that the individual is taking.
 The theory behind fractional reserve lending is that capital creation is something that drives or forces economies to move forward.

 When economies are riding high, fractional reserve lending is a bank’s superpower but problems start appearing once currencies lose their value and too many people try to withdraw their cash at the same time.
-The reason currency failure is a factor is because your deposits are just collateral for banks to issue loans.
+The reason currency failure is a factor is that your deposits are just collateral for banks to issue loans.
 These loans are on behalf of your liquidity but you are not being rewarded for it – the bank is.
-When you take out a loan, you are borrowing some other depositter’s liquidity.
+When you take out a loan, you are borrowing some other depositor’s liquidity.
 US Treasuries are not much different.

-Cryptocurrencies are often referred to as ponzi schemes by skeptics and in some cases they are correct although these skeptics usually fail to recognize how the US Treasury system works.
+Cryptocurrencies are often referred to as Ponzi schemes by skeptics and in some cases, they are correct although these skeptics usually fail to recognize how the US Treasury system works.

 The US Treasury system works like this:

 - The US government spends all its tax revenue and wants to borrow money to keep spending.

 - The US government issues US Treasury notes, bills, and bonds in order to bring in more liquidity.